Table of Contents

 Ben Carlson (yes, my friend Ben published many interesting posts lately, including one focused on the economy of parenting) about his own struggles while becoming a parent.
 Link – Never ask someone why they don’t have kid yet.
 Never fucking ever!

 ITA – Istituto Liberale interview with Frank Merenda.
-Link – Merenda is probably the worst Italian fake Guru.
+Link – Merenda is probably a Fake Guru.
 I had ZERO expectations, actually negative ones!
 I wanted to watch just a few minutes and get triggered… but the interview was actually good!
 Frank is not self promoting all the time, chapeau.
 He talked about liberalism and entrepreneurship.
 Bad language aside (a swear words every 10 seconds), an interesting “monologue” by Frank Merenda.
 “Schools teach you to become an employee“.

 That’s all for this week 🙂